oconnor663/jacko.io/posts/snooze.md

-this][terminatethread]: "If the target thread owns a critical section, the critical section will not be released."[^dangerous] The classic cause of this problem on Unix is `fork`, which copies the whole address space of the parent process but only one of its running threads.[^fork] There's nothing a function like `foo` can realistically do to protect itself from these problems,[^cleanup] so instead "Don't kill threads" is a general rule.
+this][terminatethread]: "If the target thread owns a critical section, the critical section will not be released."[^dangerous] The classic cause of this problem on Unix is `fork`, which copies the whole address space of the parent process but only one of its running threads.[^fork_example][^fork] There's nothing a function like `foo` can realistically do to protect itself from these problems,[^cleanup] so instead "Don't kill threads" is a general rule.

 [terminatethread]: https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-terminatethread